 Pest control, if done by a professional exterminator, can be expensive.
 If you do it yourself, it can be messy and time-consuming.
-But in either case, the biggest gripe is probably that there are bugs living in your home - and that's just gross.
-So the easier, less expensive route is to make changes in your environment that prevent the bugs and rodents from getting in in the first place.
+But in either case, the biggest gripe is probably that there are bugs living in your home—and that's just gross.
+So the easier, less expensive route is to make changes in your environment that prevent bugs and rodents from entering in the first place.

 Thankfully, most insects require a moister environment than our homes provide.
 That's why, for the most part, they stay outside.
 They aren't foreign invaders looking to conquer territory.
 But they are opportunists.

 In theory, a pest management professional (your local exterminator) would choose a home with no wood, paper, or foam in the construction, no mulch in the landscaping, a six-foot-high foundation, and no plants within five feet of the structure.
 But, my home isn't like that and neither is yours.
 (That would be a pretty funky looking house.)
 So, here are a few tips you can use to help make your home unattractive to pests that are looking for shelter.

 Insecticide-Free Tips to Keep Bugs out of Your House

 - Don't invite bugs to live near your home.
 If there is too much vegetation growing against or on your home, or it is too dense, it becomes an invitation for bugs living there to move on into your home if their outside situation becomes too wet, hot, cold, or dry.

 - Research your plants before you plant.
 Some plants are the main food source for insects.
 Peonies are a big draw for ants; bees love flowers; etc.